ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_python/how-to-2.md

 ```

-## Measuring the performance of Python packages
+## Measure the performance of Python packages
 You will now run the application using non-Arm64 and Arm64 Python 3.12 to measure the performance difference.
 First, run the application using non-Arm64 Python interpreter.
 To do so, in the command prompt type the following command (make sure to invoke the commands from the same directory, where your sample.py is):

 ```console